ChristianKlass/simple_scripts/downloads_cleaner/README.md

 # Downloads Cleaner

-Organizes your Downloads folder by automatically moving files into categorized subfolders - perfect for managing clutter from 3D printing files (STLs), documents, images, and more.
+Organizes your Downloads folder by automatically moving files into categorized subfolders - perfect for managing clutter from 3D printing files (STL, GCODE), documents, images, and more.

 ## Installation